 Page last updated:

-The Cloud Controller in Cloud Foundry (CF) provides REST API endpoints for clients to access the system.
-The Cloud Controller maintains a database with tables for orgs, spaces, services, user roles, and more.
+Cloud Controller in Cloud Foundry Application Runtime provides you with REST API endpoints to access the system.
+Cloud Controller maintains a database with tables for orgs, spaces, services, user roles, and more.

 Refer to the following diagram for information about internal and external communications of the Cloud Controller.